szech/qnap-letsencrypt/README.md

 I am just running the default Qnap web server on a custom domain.
 I had some problems getting the python web server working in Yannik's project, so i decided to fork and pursue a different approach.

 #### What's different to Yannik's original script?
-- we install custom package QPython2 so we can run the letsencrypt client natively.
+- we install a custom QNAP-compatible LetsEncrypt package so we can run the letsencrypt client natively.
 This means we don't run the Python web server, or the acme-tiny client.
-QPython2 is a 1GB monster that has a lot more than what we need, but i did not find any other convenient source for the letsencrypt client which does not run natively on qnap OS.
+Note: Previously used QPython2, a 1GB monster that was overkill, but that was because there was no other convenient source for the letsencrypt client which does not run natively on qnap OS.
 QPython is sourced from [here](http://forum.qnap.com/viewtopic.php?f=217&t=109899).
 - only support for one domain; you are welcome to fork and figure out your own approach ;-)

 #### There is a newer version of QPython2, why aren't you using that?